Kasperle

-Kasperle, Kasper, or Kasperl (Bavarian German: Káschberl, Swabian German: Kaschberle, Swiss German: Chaschperli) is a famous and traditional puppet character from Austria, German-speaking Switzerland, and Germany.
+Kasperle, Kasper, or Kasperl (different spellings in German variants and dialects; kašpárek) is a traditional puppet character from Austria, German-speaking Switzerland and Germany.
 Its roots date to 17th century, and it was at times so popular that Kasperltheater was synonymous with puppet theater.
-Kasperltheater includes the following characters: Kasper, Gretel, Seppel, Grandmother, princess, king, witch, robber, and crocodile.
+Kasperltheater includes various sets of puppets.
+In some German settings the following characters occur: Kasper, Gretel, Seppel, Grandmother, princess, king, witch, robber, and crocodile.
+In Austria, Kasperl usually occurs alongside Pezi (the bear), Buffi (the dragon) or Mimi (the goose), and usually Großmutter and Großvater.
 The older, more traditional Kasperle shows are very similar to "Mister Punch".
 There are also "Kasperle versions" of the Grimm and other fairy tales and of "modern fairy tales".

 Background

-Kasper (known as Kasperl and Kasperle in southern Germany and Austria) is the hero of German puppet theater.
+Kasper (known as Kasperl in Austria and Kasperle in southern Germany) is the hero of German puppet theater.
 The name Kasper probably comes from the ancient Persian meaning "keeper of the treasure."
 Tradition holds one of the three Magi who visited the Christ Child was named Caspar.
 This character also existed in the mystery plays of the medieval Church.

 Kasper, along with France's Guignol, and Britain's Punch and Judy, has his origins in the character of Pulcinella, a stock character of the Italian Commedia dell'Arte.
 Pulcinella was a violent character typically dressed in white clothing, a long white hat, and a black mask.
 The character is generally identified with Naples.

 The puppet character currently named Kasper first appeared in Munich in 1858 in a marionette play (The Enchanted Lily) by Graf Pocci.
 Like his cousin Punch, the early Kasper used a slapstick to beat the devil, witch, and crocodile.

-The Hohnsteiner style
+Hohnsteiner style

 In 1920, Max Jacob introduced the form of Kasper Theater recognized today.
-Kasper became a positive hero, eventually stopped using the slapstick (except in Bavaria and Austria), and took on a more childlike quality.
+Kasper became a positive hero, eventually stopped using the slapstick, and took on a more childlike quality.
 This form is called the Hohnsteiner style (after Hohnstein Castle in Saxony where Max Jacob and his troupe lived and Kasper performances were held).

 Modern Kasper plays involve Kasper helping his friends (Grandma, Seppel, the Princess, etc.) with various problems.
 For example, the Witch turns Seppel into a chicken or someone steals Grandma's cake.
 The structure of Kasper theater is also used to retell Grimm Fairy Tales such as Hansel and Gretel and Little Red Riding Hood.
 In Southern Germany and Austria, Kasper is known as Kasperle or Kasperl (the diminutive form of Kasper).

 Kasper and his friends often teach children important values about friendship, caution, justice, quick-witted response, resolve, and good-natured humor.
 Children's reactions are often encouraged and incorporated into the play's progression.
 Here is a list of standard characters and typical situations, which arise from the contrast of characters.